 COMM 276 – Media & Society – This course explores the psychological, political, social, and economic impacts of modern mass media as they affect individual and collective lives.
 Students examine print, electronic, and film media from theoretical and critical perspectives.

 COMM 277 – Organizational Communication – This course is an introduction to theory and practice of organizational communication, with an emphasis on organization contexts, culture, systems, and the role of communication in building relationships with internal and external stakeholders.

 COMM 278 – International Public Relations - This course explores the growing impact of globalization on public relations.
 Students will explore the growth of international public relations by comparing countries, analyzing and discussing cases, and learning best practices.

 COMM 279 – Historical and Critical Issues in Journalism - This course examines different approaches to understanding the role of journalism in contemporary society, emphasizing the historical development of issues that surround journalism today.

-COMM 280 – Communication Technology Histories – This course examines how the telegraph, telephone, radio, tv, computers and social media embody the assumptions of those who build and use them, and the complex relationships that arise between people and their tools.
+COMM 280 – R/Evolution in Communication Technology – Communication technologies shape our experience of language, reality, time, memory and knowledge.
+Learn how the telegraph, telephone, radio, tv, computers and social media embody the assumptions of those who build and use them, and the complex relationships that arise between people and their tools.